ValkyrLabs/ValorIDE/README.md

 Agentic reporting tracks **token usage and costs** across entire task loops, so you always know your spend and monetization features of the ValkyrLabs.com

-### 🛠️ Valor Telecom
+### 🛠️ Valor P2P

-Telecom allows multiple Valor instances to communicate and orchestrate tasks together.
+P2P allows multiple Valor instances to communicate and orchestrate tasks together.

 It's an innovative and fun way to increase the power of Valor in your IDE.